phiroict/kafka-packer-terraform-aws/README.md

     ControlPersist             10m

 ```

+> TODO: Seems not to be picked up by ansible, for now change this in the config in ~/.ssh/config

 Where you need to change the `HostName 13.238.72.96` with the correct IP address as that may change.
 Terraform will print that address on completion of the apply.
 Also add the key to the agent